wrfhowell/PersonalWebsite--NextJS/README.md

-# PersonalWebsite---NextJS
+# PersonalWebsite--NextJS
-Work in progress of personal website using next.js and chakra ui
+Work in progress of a personal website/portfolio with next.js